 Walgreens is another retail location that offers a digital transfer service.
 With Walgreens Photo, you can transfer videotapes, movie films, HD videos and photographs onto DVDs.

-Walgreens also offers cloud storage for a monthly fee of $4.99.
+Walgreens also offers cloud storage.
 This service allows you to share or watch your films with anyone, anywhere, at any time.
 If you're on the fence about whether or not the cloud is worth it, your first order includes a one-month free trial.

 Walmart also offers a DVD transfer service.
 Videotapes, movie film, photographs and slides, and digital media can all be transferred to DVD.

 Like Costco, Walmart places a two-hour limit per DVD.
 If you're still not ready to part with your old VHS tapes, Walmart also offers a special service to repair any that are damaged.

 If you have a collection of cassette tapes and vinyl records that you would want to digitize, you have tons of do-it-yourself options.
 As long as you have the time and patience to record your tracks in real-time, it's a relatively simple process.

 First off, you need a record player or tape deck, of course.
 On the back of these appliances, look for red and white connectors named "Line Out."
 Conversely, on your computer or laptop, look for a "Line In" or "Microphone" port.
 On most systems, it will look exactly like a regular 3.5mm headphone port so make sure you use the right one.

 Now, if your computer does have the appropriate 3.5mm input port, you'll need a cable called an "RCA to Aux" or "RCA to 3.5" cable.
 Just match and connect the white and red connectors to your player and plug the other end of the cable to your computer's line-in port.
 That will take care of the hardware part.